WRITING AND THE SPIRIT

 SKILLS, WISDOM, and INSPIRATION

-The Perelandra College Master of Writing and the Spirit programs exists to help provide skills, wisdom, and most of all the access to inspiration, which together equip writers to create captivating works of lasting value.
+The Perelandra College Writing and the Spirit program exists to provide skills, wisdom and, especially, access to inspiration, which all together equip writers to create captivating works of lasting value.

 Master of Arts CERTIFICATE in Writing and the Spirit: 30 standard college semester credits.
 Each credit obliges the student to about 45 hours of active participation including reading, writing, and communicating with the professor.
 These credits will include:

 Core: 15 credits of writing selected from the following 3 credit classes: